Palm trees swaying.

 Like, wouldn’t it be so cute to have “Living the Island Life at Caribbean Beach” matching t-shirts?!

 Or, “Runs on Disney and Island Time” or something like that?!

 SOMEONE PLEASE DO THIS.

-Even if you’re traveling in December, there is a chance that the pools will be warm enough to swim in.
+Even if you’re traveling to Florida in winter, there is a chance that the pools will be warm enough to swim in.